 ERC STANDARDS – SIMPLY EXPLAINED INFOGRAPHIC

-ERC 20 is the most popular token standard and most ICOs that have issued their tokens on the Ethereum platform have used it.
-If you are an Ethereum developer, you can code your smart contracts assured with the knowledge that it can easily interact with ERC 20 tokens.
+If you are an Ethereum developer, you can code your smart contracts assured with the knowledge that it can easily interact with ERC-20 tokens.

 Just like the Ethereum developers needn’t know anything more about that token, wallet developers can also breathe easy!
 They don’t need to do any custom development or integration steps to ensure the token works with their wallet app.

 It’s a fungible token standard.
 This means that two coins of any token built on it have the same value at a given point in time.
 Take the example of LockChain, the decentralized 0%-commission travel marketplace.
 Their LOC token follows ERC 20, and 1 LOC token has exactly the same value as another LOC token at a certain point in time.

 There is a standard protocol to follow, hence issuing new tokens using ERC 20 standard is easy.